Music Technology I Honors (10th-12th, ½ year course)

 AP Music Theory

 This course serves as a component of any college curriculum introducing the first-year student to music theory, a subject that comprises the musical materials and procedures common throughout music history.
 It emphasizes many aspect of music, such as harmony; more often, however, it integrates aspects of melody, harmony, texture, rhythm, form, musical analysis, elementary composition, and to some extent, history and style.
 Musicianship skills such as dictation, listening skills, and sight-singing are an important part of the theory course.
-See Mr. Blazer in room 324 or email him at email@example.com to schedule an interview to seek approval to take the course.
-AP potential will be considered as well.
-Administration has final approval over all class rosters
+B or better in this subject group and prerequisite courses fulfilled (ex. precalculus completed to take calculus).
+Elective capacities will be determined based on student interest, teacher availability and the ability to fill required courses for graduation.
+Priority will be given based on year-level when filling electives.

-The music component of the IB Program is a mandatory two-year curriculum that provides students the opportunity to explore the diversity of music throughout the world.
+The music component of the IB Program is a two-year curriculum that provides students the opportunity to explore the diversity of music throughout the world.
+Students take AP Music Theory in the first-year and the IB Music Higher Level 2 in the second-year.
 Students are encouraged to develop perceptual skills through a breadth of musical experiences.
 Learning to recognize, speculate, analyze, identify, discriminate and hypothesize in relation to music is a significant component in the curriculum.
 Opportunities are afforded students to creatively develop their knowledge, abilities, and understanding through various types of performances and/or composition and a musical investigation.

 Introduction to Music (9th grade students only)